-Name: Mr C Martin

-Title: Non-Executive Director Agreement commenced: 26 February 2013 months' written notice.(ii) The Company may terminate this employment agreement by providing one month's written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
+Name: Title: Agreement commenced: Details: Mr C Martin Non-Executive Director 26 February 2013 (i) Mr Martin may resign from his position and thus terminate this contract by giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing one month's written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
 Where termination with cause occurs Mr Martin is only entitled to that portion of remuneration which is fixed, and only up to the date of termination.(iv) On termination of the agreement Mr Martin will be entitled to be paid those outstanding amounts owing to him up until the termination date.

-Details: (i) Mr Martin may resign from his position and thus terminate this contract by giving 6

-^{} At 30 June 2014 all fees due to Justin Hondris and Chris Martin remain outstanding.
-The amounts due to Andrew Van Der Zwan at 30 June 2014 was \$55,000.

-Name: Ms M Leydin & Mr J Mouchacca

-Title: Joint Company Secretaries and Chief Financial Officer's contract by giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing 6 months' written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
+Name: Title: Agreement commenced: Details: Ms M Leydin & Mr J Mouchacca Joint Company Secretaries and Chief Financial Officer's 1 January 2009 (renewed 17 February 2010) (i) Ms Leydin & Mr Mouchacca may resign from their position and thus terminate this contract by giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing 6 months' written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
 Where termination with cause occurs Ms Leydin & Mr Mouchacca are only entitled to that portion of remuneration which is fixed, and only up to the date of termination.(iv) On termination of the agreement Ms Leydin & Mr Mouchacca will be entitled to be paid those outstanding amounts owing to them up until the termination date.

-Agreement commenced: 1 January 2009 (renewed 17 February 2010)

-Details: (i) Ms Leydin & Mr Mouchacca may resign from their position and thus terminate this giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing one month's written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
+Name: Title: Agreement commenced: Details: Mr A Van Der Zwan Non-Executive Director 19 March 2013 (i) Mr Van Der Zwan may resign from his positions and thus terminate this contract by giving 6 months' written notice.(ii) The Company may terminate this employment agreement by providing one month's written notice.(iii) The Company may terminate the contract at any time without notice if serious misconduct has occurred.
 Where termination with cause occurs Mr Van Der Zwan is only entitled to that portion of remuneration which is fixed, and only up to the date of termination.(iv) On termination of the agreement Mr Van Der Zwan will be entitled to be paid those outstanding amounts owing to him up until the termination date.

-Name: Mr A Van Der Zwan

-Title: Executive Director

-Agreement commenced: 19 March 2013
+Name: Title: Agreement commenced: Details: